mikedesu/pagegen/README.md

 # pagegen

+You can see an example output of this program located at: [https://www.evildojo.com/pagegen/index.html](https://www.evildojo.com/pagegen/index.html)

 A static page generator built on a C-file, some bash scripts, and markdown.

 This page is under development, as is the rest of this project.